If you’re a digital marketer, you know there’s so much more to content creation than just writing a blog post.

 Today, we’re going to show you our list of the top-performers in content creation resources that can take you from ideation to publication:

-Don’t have Photoshop or an internal design team?
+1. Canva: Don’t have Photoshop or an internal design team?
 Canva makes image creation easy.
 With a ton of free templates that look like you have a graphic design degree, this solution allows you to knock marketing imagery out in a few minutes.
 We use it for slideshow creation and Facebook ad creation, among other things.

-Giphy is the go-to resource for gifs.
+2. Giphy: Giphy is the go-to resource for gifs.
 If the audience you’re writing to is Millennial or younger, this website should be in your content creation toolbox.

-Lots of teams have their internal designers dedicated to more “top-priority” projects, like client designs or more important internal tasks.
+3. Fiverr: Lots of teams have their internal designers dedicated to more “top-priority” projects, like client designs or more important internal tasks.
 If you need some small design work done like photo editing, banner creation, podcast transcription, and tasks of the like, Fiverr is a decent resource. *Note of caution: you’ll get what you pay for.
 The starting project bids are at $5, so don’t be surprised if you get something low quality.
 Go for the upgrades.
-In the end, it will probably be cheaper than the time and resources you’d spend in house.
+In the end, it will probably be cheaper than the time and resources you’d spend in-house.

-If you’re looking for high-quality freelancers, Upwork is a freelance hub where you can post projects, receive bids and choose a freelancer for pretty much any type of project you need.
-I’m placing it here under imagery, but you can also use Upwork to source writers, marketers, developers and more.
+4. Upwork: If you’re looking for high-quality freelancers, Upwork is a freelance hub where you can post projects, receive bids and choose a freelancer for pretty much any type of project you need.
+I’m placing it under imagery, but you can also use Upwork to source writers, marketers, developers and more.

-Image Compression & Optimization
+Image compression & optimization

 A lot of people don’t understand how image optimization affects your user experience.
 If you are NOT optimizing or compressing images before you upload them to your site, you are feeding your site pretty heavy files, that eventually pile up and can drastically slow your site load time down.
 Don’t forget this step!
 Here are a couple of great resources: